All posts by admin

 Day 2: Bangkok – Market Adventures & Rooftop Views

-Kick off your morning with a visit to one of Bangkok’s iconic floating markets like Damnoen Saduak or Amphawa.
-Drift along the canals as you explore vibrant stalls offering everything from freshly cooked Thai dishes to tropical fruits and handmade goods—all sold from traditional wooden boats.
+Visit one of Bangkok’s famous floating markets, such as Damnoen Saduak or Amphawa, to start your morning.
+Explore colorful stalls along the canals that sell everything from freshly prepared Thai food to tropical fruits and handcrafted items, all from traditional wooden boats.

 Day 3: Fly to Chiang Mai – Ancient Temples & Old City Vibes